 “I don’t need a new phone!”

 It has been my daily mantra for the last couple of weeks.
 I’ve been perfectly happy with my Xiaomi Mi 9 (review), with exception of the internal storage and a silly bug affecting the Join app.
-Then I got an Insta360 ONE X2 camera (review pending) and found out, how quickly this camera fills up storage space on your phone.
+Then I got an Insta360 ONE X2 camera (review) and found out, how quickly this camera fills up storage space on your phone.
+And if you want to unlock it – check the root guide!

 “I don’t need a new phone”